Fakenham Magna

 Fakenham Magna (or Great Fakenham) is a village and civil parish in the West Suffolk district of Suffolk in eastern England.
-The meaning of the word 'Fakenham can be split into two: 'Faken' and 'ham', both of which derive from Old English.
+The meaning of the word Fakenham can be split into two: 'Faken' and 'ham', both of which derive from Old English.
 The former refers to somebody by the name of 'Facca', with the latter meaning 'a village / a homestead', making the direct translation 'Facca's homestead'.
-'Magna translates from Latin as 'great', hence the alternative name of the village of 'Great Fakenham'.
+Magna translates from Latin as 'great', hence the alternative name of the village of 'Great Fakenham'.
 During World War Two, however, the village was referred to as 'Little Fakenham', which was used to avoid confusion with the larger civil parish of Fakenham in Norfolk.

 Located on the A1088 road around eight miles north-east of Bury St Edmunds and four miles south-east of Thetford, in 2011 its population was 167.
 The village lacks nearly all basic amenities (such as a shop, a school and a doctor's surgery), with the main features being the Church of St Peter, and the Wildwood Gallery.
 A small river, the Blackbourne, runs along the east of the village.
 The RAF Honington airfield covers much of the western part of the parish.
 A poem, "The Fakenham Ghost", was set in Fakenham Magna - written by the poet Robert Bloomfield who was born in the nearby village of Honington.

 In the 1870s, Fakenham Magna was described as "a parish in the district of Thetford and county of Suffolk; on the river Brandon, 5+3/4 mi SSE of Thetford r. station".

 History

+Lithic flakes in river terrace deposits found near the village may represent some of the oldest evidence for archaic human occupation of Britain, suggested to date to Marine Isotope Stage 19, around 800,000 years ago.

-Some of the earliest evidence of human activity in the civil parish of Fakenham Magna has been discovered archaeologically, from the Neolithic period, in the form of leaf shaped arrowheads as well as a variety of axes.
+Some of the earliest evidence of modern human activity in the civil parish of Fakenham Magna has been discovered archaeologically, from the Neolithic period, in the form of leaf shaped arrowheads as well as a variety of axes.
 However, the earliest document recording Fakenham Magna is the Domesday Book, in the form of two entries from 1066 and 1086.
 There are noticeable differences between the two, such as with the agriculture of the village.
 There is a reduction in the amount of livestock in the 20 year timespan, with four cobs and 40 pigs in 1066 decreasing to three cobs and 20 pigs by 1086.
 The amount of cattle and sheep remain the same, at 12 and 300.
 The meadowland also suffers a reduction, from 20 acres of meadow in 1066 to just four in 1086.
 Despite this reduction, agriculture became the most dominant occupation for males in Fakenham Magna, with two out of three employed in this sector by 1881.
 Another significant change in the village is that in 1066 it was documented that there was a mill and two churches, however today there are no recorded mills and only one of these churches remains.